LDAPS – Security & Enables Additional Features

 - Configure the LDAP Server within Foldr Settings >> General >> LDAP Server to use the prefix ldaps://

-In addition to password reset, Foldr will handle password expiration gracefully and respects complexity required set by an organisation’s password policy.
-In the event of a password expiring, the user will be prompted to change their password from the Foldr interface (web, iOS or Android)
+In addition to password change, Foldr will handle password expiration gracefully and will respects password policies/complexity set on the domain.
+In the event of a password expiring, the user will be prompted to change their password from the Foldr interface (web, desktop or mobile apps)

-By integrating with a third party service, Foldr is able to prevent users from choosing weak passwords when they change their password through any of the Foldr apps.
-A weak password is considered to be one that has has previously been exposed in a data breach of any other service.
+By integrating with a third-party service, Foldr is able to prevent users from choosing weak passwords when they change their passwords through any of the Foldr apps.
+A weak password is considered to be one that has previously been exposed in a data breach of another other service.